xiaojun207/docker-manager/README.md

 ## docker-manager
-The web management of multi host container based on docker relies on MySQL.
-You only need to configure the database connection parameters, and the database table will be automatically created and updated.
+Docker based multi host container web management, data is stored as sqlit3 by default It can also be mysql.
+You only need to configure the database connection parameters, and the database tables will be created and updated automatically.

 ## Start